Legacy Migration

 These are two distinct patterns that serve different purposes during migration.
 Most guides either conflate them or skip both entirely.

 Shadow reads are a verification mechanism.
 You query both systems with the same inputs and compare outputs, logging discrepancies without affecting users.
-Shadow reads answer the question "does the new system produce the same results as the old one?"
-Run them for long enough to cover a full business cycle: if the legacy system handles month-end closes, quarterly VAT returns, or annual renewals, your shadow reads need to cover each of those events at least once before you trust the new system.
+Shadow reads exist to answer one question: whether the new system produces the same results as the old one.
+Run them for long enough to cover a full business cycle.
+If the legacy system handles month-end closes, quarterly VAT returns, or annual renewals, your shadow reads need to cover each of those events at least once before you trust the new system.

 Testing and Risk Mitigation